 For nearly a century and half, the Cache la Poudre River has been dammed and diverted, often drained dry.
 Nearly 60% of its water is diverted out of the river for agricultural, municipal, and industrial uses.
-Near its junction with the South Platte River, the river has become a depleted, algal-filled, stinking ditch for much of the year.
+Near its junction with the South Platte River, the river has become a depleted, algae-filled, stinking ditch for much of the year.

 A small amount of the river’s water remains undiverted.
 The river runs freely and manages to peak every three or four years, and the periodic, minor peaking flows that remain are essential to maintain ecosystem health and improve water quality – to rejuvenate the river.

 Three large new dams have been proposed to impound the last remaining unallocated water in our river.
 The most potentially damaging of these by far is the proposed Glade Reservoir, part of the Northern Integrated Supply Project (NISP).

 The irony is that Northern Colorado communities, industry, and agriculture can meet their needs for water for drought protection and growth by conserving and improving the efficiency of existing water resources, using water from lands consumed by managed growth, forming win-win partnerships with agriculture, and developing small-scale gravel pit and aquifer storage.